 Departure-defined succession planning begins with the ED privately considering when they want to leave.
 This can be guided by an ideal retirement date, or just simply because the ED wants to leave when the organization is most successful.
 Sometimes it can be helpful to work with a coach or trusted mentor to plan out this date.

 Note: I don’t recommend announcing a departure more than 12 months in advance to staff or the full board.
-Everyone gets tired of being in “transition mode” after such a long time.
+Everyone gets tired of being in “transition mode”.
 However, a lot can still be done.
 Getting the board engaged in succession planning and sustainability planning is simply a best practice to prepare for a transition whenever it happens.
 Saying something like, “I don’t have any plans to leave, but everyone leaves their jobs at some time and I want our organization to be as strong as possible when that happens.” is a good framing for the topic.

 Step 2: Assessment and Planning